 Blockchain would allow a user to differentiate access for other users through distributed ledger technology, which is essentially an unlimited number of identical copies of the ledger (data) that can be maintained by different users.
 These ledgers would also have measures to ensure that each new entry adheres to regulations and the appropriate processes are taken before a consensus on the data occurred.
 Blockchain is also incredibly secure from a hacking perspective.
 A significant advantage of utilising it for your supply chain demands is that it is decentralised and will drop any node of data if it recognises it as being manipulated from unauthorised personnel, without losing said data.

 The Future of Pharma and Medicine

 While it may not be cheap to switch to blockchain technology, it will be the smart choice for the future.
 We cannot predict when the next global health crisis will occur, but with effective and efficient technology at our disposal, we may increase our reaction time and help save lives.
 It can also help our day-to-day operations run more smoothly, taking unnecessary burdens off certain areas in the sector.
-Infusing blockchain can mean an advancement supply chain that works in harmony and reduces time and costs spent on processes.
+Infusing blockchain can mean an advanced supply chain that works in harmony and reduces time and costs spent on processes.

-The coronavirus has allowed both the Pharma and Medical sector see the shortcomings in their supply chains and strategy.
+The coronavirus has allowed both the Pharma and Medical sector to see the shortcomings in their supply chains and strategy.
 Blockchain may be integral for a more agile and ready future.